-If you’re looking for the proper way to change WordPress themes on a live site (without immediately going live with the new design), this tutorial is for you.
+If you’re looking for the proper way to change A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More on a live site (without immediately going live with the new design), this tutorial is for you.

 - Things To Consider When Changing WordPress Themes On A Live Site

 - What To Do Before You Change Your Theme

 - How To Change Your WordPress Theme On A Live Site: 3 Methods

 - What To Do After You Change Your Theme

 - Final Thoughts

 WordPress themes don’t last forever.
 As your site grows and evolves, there may come a time when you need to change themes.